 The bone surfaces of the femoral head and acetabulum have a smooth durable layer of articular cartilage that cushions the ends of the bones and allows for smooth movement.

-You may hear your hip surgeon refer to the capsule, when describing the structure of the hip joint.
+You may hear your hip surgeon refer to the capsule or socket, when describing the structure of the hip joint.
 The joint capsule is a thick ligamentous structure surrounding the entire joint.

 Inside the capsule, the surfaces of the hip joint are covered by a thin tissue called the synovial membrane.
 This membrane nourishes and lubricates the joint.

 As noted above, the stability of the hip joint is directly related to its muscles and ligaments.
 The most notable ligaments in the hip joint are:

 - Iliofemoral ligament, which connects the pelvis to the femur at the front of the joint.
 It keeps the hip from hyper-extension

 - Pubofemoral ligament, which attaches the most forward part of the pelvis known as the pubis to the femur

 - Ischiofemoral ligament, which attaches to the ischium (the lowest part of the pelvis) and between the two trochanters of the femur.